jabarragann/LearningOpengl/README.md

 - [Abubujs-Shaders-tutorials](https://www.abubujs.org/learning/tutorials/?help=time-marching-fhn)

 ## Known issues
 * Code needs to be executed from the root of the repo.
-Otherwise, the shaders won't be found.
-Solved: path to the executable is provided at compilation time with the flag -DBIN_PATH.
+Otherwise, the shaders won't be found. **Solved:** path to the executable is provided at compilation time with the flag -DBIN_PATH.
 This flag is used in the code to find the shaders.
 * A segmentation fault error is triggered when exiting the program on WSL2.
 This issue doesn't occur on native Linux.
 * GLFW key callbacks is not working well for ubuntu 20.04.
-Function keys are always returning a value of -1.
-It might get fixed by compiling GLFW from source.
+Function keys are always returning a value of -1. **Solved:** by compiling GLFW from source.
+See [guide to compile and link glfw3](https://stackoverflow.com/questions/17768008/how-to-build-install-glfw-3-and-use-it-in-a-linux-project)

 ## TODO
 * make a folder for executables.
 Have makefile automatically get all executables from folder.